JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ### Return value

-The scope functions differ by the result they return:
+Scope functions also differ by the result value they return:

 * `apply` and `also` return the context object.
 * `let`, `run`, and `with` return the lambda result.

-These two options let you choose the proper function depending on what you do next in your code.
+These two options let you choose the proper function depending on what result value you need.

 #### Context object

 The return value of `apply` and `also` is the context object itself.
-Hence, they can be included into call chains as _side steps_: you can continue chaining function calls on the same object after them.
+This makes them a good fit for call chains as _side
+steps_: you can continue chaining function calls on the same object after the scope function ends.

 ```kotlin
 fun main() {